HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 ## Struct names

 Struct names are typically capitalized as `HelloWorld`.
 Some prefer `helloWorld` or `hello_world`, but this is rare (but notably the standard library uses the latter).
-Avoid naming structs in `ALL_CAPS`, though some old libraries do this (even some parts of the standard library inherited from C).
-All caps names are typically used for something else, which will be explained in later chapters.
+Avoid naming structs in `ALL_CAPS`, though some old libraries do this (including some parts of the standard library inherited from C).
+All-caps names are typically used for something else, which will be explained in later chapters.

 Struct names have same requirements as variable names.
 Revisit the chapter on variables if necessary.

 ## Differences with other languages

-In some other programming languages (like Python), struct variables act in a funny way, where copying a struct and modifying the copy changes the original.
-C++ doesn't have such weird inconsistencies:
+In some other programming languages (like Python), struct variables always act similar to references, where copying a struct and modifying the copy changes the original.
+C++ doesn't have such inconsistencies:
 ```cpp
 Monster a;
 a.name = "A";